-FDA intends to 'proceed towards an authorization' of COVID-19 vaccine, official says, as cases soar - Local News 8
+FDA intends to 'proceed towards an authorization' of Covid-19 vaccine, official says, as cases soar - Local News 8

 The statement comes a day after an FDA panel recommended the agency grant an emergency use authorization for the Pfizer-BioNTech coronavirus vaccine.

-Other key steps remain, but if those hurdles are cleared, the first vaccinations in the US could happen as early as Monday or Tuesday, HHS Secretary Alex Azar told ABC’s George Stephanopoulos.
+Other key steps remain, but if those hurdles are cleared, the first vaccinations in the US could happen early next week, HHS Secretary Alex Azar told ABC’s George Stephanopoulos.

-“Just a little bit ago, the FDA informed Pfizer that they do intend to proceed toward an authorization for their vaccine,” Azar told ABC.
+“The FDA informed Pfizer that they do intend to proceed toward an authorization for their vaccine,” Azar told ABC Friday morning.

 HHS confirmed to CNN that Azar was referencing a tweet posted Friday morning that links to a news release from Drs.
 Stephen Hahn and Peter Marks of the US Food and Drug Administration.
 The release said the FDA told Pfizer it will “rapidly work toward finalization and issuance of an emergency use authorization.”